YipinXiong/AngularNotes/README.md

 ## Generics

 In languages like C# and Java, one of the main tools in the toolbox for creating reusable components is *generics*, that is, being able to create a component that can work over a variety of types rather than a single one.
 This allows users to consume these components and use their own types.
+Using `<>` to declare a variable which can be used as generics.

 What the difference between `any` and `T`?